EUDAT-Training/B2SHARE-Training/api/05_Create_new_record.md

 The red boxes indicate an object state, where in this workflow only drafts and records exist.
 Files and metadata can be added multiple times.
 Persistent identifiers (PIDs) and checksum are automatically added by B2SHARE (green boxes).

 ### Create a new draft record
-After loading your token a post request will create a new draft record.
+After loading your token a **POST** request will create a new draft record.
 Only some basic metadata is needed, like the title and community, which is sent along with the request as the data argument together with a header defining the content type.
 All metadata can be changed later during the deposit workflow.

 In this case, a new open access record is created for the EUDAT community with the title 'My test upload':